2025ad05049-Sravani/ml-assignment-2-classification-dashboard/README.md

     └── train_models.py
 ```

-The `.py` files are the inspectable model source implementations.
-The `.joblib` files are serialized trained estimators used by the Streamlit app.
+The .py files contain the model implementations and training code.
+The .joblib files contain the serialized trained models used by the Streamlit application.
+The metadata.json file stores model-related metadata required by the application.

 ## Running locally